Long Term Focus for Small Business

 Communication is Key

-When you’re busy with work and expect to be for the foreseeable future, you might notice that you have not been actively communicating with your employees and customers.
-Maintaining a steady stream of communication is essential to creating lasting business relationships.
+When you’re busy with work and expect to be for the foreseeable future, you might notice that you haven’t been actively communicating with your employees and customers.
+Maintaining steady communication is essential to creating lasting business relationships.
 As a general rule, if you don’t have to time to communicate with the people you work with, make time.
-A small business owner might not be required to report to anyone, but that doesn’t mean he or she should not actively engage others.
+A small business owner might not be required to report to anyone, but that doesn’t mean he or she shouldn’t actively engage others.
 The value of maintaining strong business relationships will pay dividends down the road when you reach a clearing in the work load.